teambit/bit/README.md

   <img src="https://storage.googleapis.com/bit-assets/gifs/leftpad2.gif" height="500">
 </p>

-## Virtualized code component repository
+## Why Bit

 Code components are the fundamental building blocks of any application.
-Different functionalities can and should be reused across different contexts, repositories and projects.
+Different functionalities can and should be reused in different contexts, projects and repositories.
 In practice, this rarely happens.
-Building and maintaining an arsenal of tiny repositories and micro-packages for all your different components simply isn't practical.
-People often end up duplicating code everywhere or using vast libraries with static APIs that contain a lot of redundant code and dependencies they don’t really need.
+Building and maintaining an arsenal of tiny repositories and micro-packages for all your different components isn't practical.
+As a result, people often end up duplicating code everywhere or using vast libraries with static APIs that contain redundant code and dependencies they don’t need.
 This happens for for a few reasons:

 * Initial overhead: to create a new repository and package for every small component you would have to create a VCS repository, create the package boilerplate (build, testing, etc.) and somehow make this process practical for a large set of components.